mutahar-khokhar/mutahar-khokhar/README.md

 </p>

 <p align="center">
-  📚 When I'm not deciphering data, I explore new technologies, expand my knowledge, and savor the wonders of the world.
+  📚 When I'm not deciphering data, I explore new technologies, expand my knowledge and savor the wonders of the world.
 </p>

 <p align="center">